steventux/rabbit-recorder/README.md

 ===============

 ## WTF?
-Rabbit recorder is a demo app which uses NodeJS, RabbitMQ and the Bunny rubygem to record and playback drag events on the client.
+Rabbit recorder is a demo app which uses NodeJS and RabbitMQ to record and playback drag events on the client.

 Calm down dear, its just for fun.

 ## Dependencies
 RabbitMQ
 NodeJS (0.6.13 at time of writing)
-Ruby & Bundler

 ## Dont talk about it...
 Do it
-Fire up the bunny machine

-     $ ruby bunny_machine.rb

 Fire up the node server

      $ node server.js